m8pple/elec50010-2021-verilog-lab/readme.md

 The lab is organised into six sections:

+- [_-environments](_-environments) (_Added 2021/10/19_) The lab and coursework target
+  environment is Ubuntu, so this provides some background and suggestions on getting access to Ubuntu or an Ubuntu-like environment.

 - [0-tools](0-tools) This describes how to get hold of the Verilog simulator we'll use, and some basic simulation tasks.